grafana/grafana/docs/sources/enterprise/access-control/about-rbac.md

 Custom roles contain unique combinations of permissions _actions_ and _scopes_.
 An action defines the action a use can perform on a Grafana resource.
 For example, the `teams.roles:list` action means that the use can see a list of role associated with each team.

 A scope describes where an action can be performed.
-For example, the `teams*:` scope restricts the user's action to teams.
-When paired with the `teams.roles:list` action, this permission prohibits the user from viewing roles associated with any other Grafana resource, for example, organizations.
+For example, the `teams:1` scope restricts the user's action to the team with ID `1`.
+When paired with the `teams.roles:list` action, this permission prohibits the user from viewing teams other than team `1`.

-Consider creating a custom role when you don't want to modify basic roles, and when fixed roles do not meet your permissions requirements.
+Consider creating a custom role when fixed roles do not meet your permissions requirements.

 ### Custom role creation

 You can use either of the following methods to create, assign, and manage custom roles:

 - Grafana provisioning: You can use a YAML file to configure roles.
 For more information about using provisioning to create custom roles, refer to [Manage RBAC roles]({{< relref "./manage-rbac-roles.md" >}}).
-For more information about using provisioning to assign RBAC roles, refer to [Assign RBAC roles]({{< relref "./assign-rbac-roles.md" >}}).
+For more information about using provisioning to assign RBAC roles to users or teams, refer to [Assign RBAC roles]({{< relref "./assign-rbac-roles.md" >}}).
 - RBAC API: As an alternative, you can use the Grafana HTTP API to create and manage roles.
 For more information about the HTTP API, refer to [RBAC API]({{< relref "../../http_api/access_control.md" >}}).

 ## Limitation